navcoin/app-navcoin/doc/bitcoin.md

 #### Client commands

-`GET_PREIMAGE` must know and respond for the full serialized wallet policy whose sha256 hash is `wallet_id`.
+`GET_PREIMAGE` must know and respond for the full serialized wallet policy whose sha256 hash is `wallet_id`; moreover, it must know and respond for the sha256 hash of its descriptor template.

 The client must respond to the `GET_PREIMAGE`, `GET_MERKLE_LEAF_PROOF` and `GET_MERKLE_LEAF_INDEX` queries related to the Merkle tree of the list of keys information.